 Chagrin Falls

-One of the most notable attractions is the picturesque namesake waterfall Chagrin Falls.
-They are situated in the center of the village.
+One of the most notable attractions is the picturesque namesake waterfall, Chagrin Falls, situated in the center of the village.
 Visitors can enjoy a leisurely stroll along the riverbanks or take in the view from the observation deck.

-Chagrin Falls also boasts a lively Main Street.
-It features an array of boutique shops, galleries, and eateries, providing visitors with plenty of shopping and dining opportunities.
-The Chagrin Valley Little Theater hosts performances and events through the year, and is a popular tourist spot.
+Chagrin Falls also boasts a lively Main Street with an array of boutique shops, galleries, and eateries, providing visitors with plenty of shopping and dining opportunities.
+The Chagrin Valley Little Theater hosts performances and events annually, delighting both locals and visitors.

-Outdoor enthusiasts will appreciate the town’s parks and green spaces, including Riverside Park and Frohring Meadows, perfect for picnicking, hiking, or simply enjoying the serene landscape.
+Outdoor enthusiasts will appreciate the town’s parks and green spaces, including Riverside Park and Frohring Meadows, which are perfect for picnicking, hiking, or simply enjoying the serene landscape.

 Oberlin

 Oberlin, located in Lorain County, is a charming small town that offers a unique blend of history, culture, and natural beauty.
-Home to the prestigious Oberlin College, this town of approximately 8,300 residents is known for its small-town values, thriving arts scene, and community-centered living.
+Home to the prestigious Oberlin College, this town of about 8,300 residents is usually known for its small-town values, thriving arts scene, and community-centered living.

-The heart of Oberlin is Tappan Square.
-This is a picturesque park surrounded by historic buildings, including the Allen Memorial Art Museum.
+The heart of Oberlin is Tappan Square, a picturesque park surrounded by historic buildings, including the Allen Memorial Art Museum.
 The museum houses an impressive collection of more than 14,000 works of art.
 Nature enthusiasts can enjoy the Oberlin Arboretum, a 70-acre natural reserve with walking trails.

-Oberlin’s downtown area features a mix of locally-owned shops, restaurants, and galleries, offering plenty of opportunities for shopping, dining, and entertainment.
-Some of the must-visit spots include:
+If you’re looking for a more lively walk, stroll through Oberlin’s downtown area.
+This area features a mix of locally owned shops, restaurants, and galleries and offers plenty of opportunities for shopping, dining, and entertainment.

 In addition to its cultural offerings, Oberlin is also dedicated to sustainable living and environmental preservation.
 The town has been recognized for its innovative energy-saving initiatives.
 Two of which are the solar-powered George Jones Memorial Farm and the Green Arts District, a neighborhood committed to eco-friendly development.